xzonghanx/Blackjack/README.md

 SEI Course Project 1: Blackjack

-userstory:
+# userstory:

-1. decide number of players
+1. decide number of players (add)
 2. input bet amount $$
 3. players can start game (deal) cards.
-4. player can see card value and decide to draw additional cards.
+4. player can see cards and decide to draw additional cards.
 5. when done, player can check cards against dealer.
 6. message to display win/lose/draw [win conditons (21, ACEs, 5cards)]
 7. see wallet $$